-The Applicant's farm is jointly managed by Sanford Limited and Kono, who adhere to the 'Greenshell Mussel Industry Environmental Code of Practice' and its successor, the 'Environment Management Framework' and are both active participants of the Marine Farming Association's Environmental Programme.
+The Applicant's farm is managed by Maclab (NZ) Limited who adheres to the 'Greenshell Mussel Industry Environmental Code of Practice' and its successor the Aquaculture New Zealand's A+ Sustainable Management Framework and is an active participant of the Marine Farming Association's Environmental Programme.

-This programme covers the activities of marine farmers "on water" activities and includes being an active participant in beach clean ups and adhering to the following Codes of Practice:
+This programme covers the activities of marine farmers "on water" activities.
+This Programme includes being an active participant in beach clean ups and adhering to the following Codes of Practice: